9tigerio/db2rest/README.md

 # DB2Rest

-Instant REST API over your existing or new database in minutes.
-No code data access layer to build new applications at speed or unlock value of existing data.
+DB2Rest is an [Apache 2.0 Licensed](https://github.com/kdhrubo/db2rest/blob/master/LICENSE) open-source low-code middleware that provides secure and blazing fast data access layer over your existing or new databases.
+You can connect to most widely used databases like PostgreSQL, MySQL, Oracle, SQL Server, MongoDB to build REST API in minutes without any coding.
+You can now focus on building business logic and beautiful user interfaces at speed.

 # How it works?

 ![DB2Rest- How it works?](assets/db2rest-hiw.png "DB2Rest")

 ## Benefits
+    - Accelerate applicaton development
-    - Coming soon
+    - Unlock databases